 Being the main city closest to the center of Lithuania Kaunas is easily accessible by car and bus.
 Major four-lane highways directly connect it to Vilnius and Klaipėda.
 Via Baltica road (mostly two-lane) go southwards to Poland and northwards to Latvia via Panevėžys.

 Kaunas International Airport is the 4th largest in the Baltic States after the three capital airports.
-It was chosen as the first Ryanair hub in the Eastern Europe in year 2010.
+It has been chosen as the first Ryanair hub in the Eastern Europe in year 2010.
 Ryanair dominates its passenger flights offering high frequency flights to United Kingdom and Ireland as well as scarcer routes to places like Germany or certain Southern European resorts.
 Unlike its Vilnius counterpart the Kaunas airport is outside the city limits but it is still frequented both by city buses and more expensive private vans.
 Direct intercity buses link the Kaunas airport to Vilnius and Klaipėda but it is cheaper although time-intensive to transfer in Kaunas city.

 Kaunas public transport consists of buses, trolleybuses, and micro-buses.
 Trolleybuses and buses are municipal-owned.
 They use the same ticket.
 Trolleybuses serve the trunk routes and are more frequent (typically one every 10-20 minutes).
 Trolleybus network is limited to the districts north of Nemunas river.
 Buses serve the less popular routes, including suburban (some go once in 2 hours so better check the timetables).
 Micro-buses (shared taxis) are private and they are both the most frequent and fastest form of transportation.

 The public transport system works from 5:30-6:00 to some 22:00-23:00.
 At nights there are only very limited services of special bus routes marked with letter N. The airport bus is synchronized with flight times and operates longer.
 There is a modern information system at the main stops where special screens show the upcoming transport and waiting times.
 Destination of every bus and trolleybus is written on the vehicles themselves, but take note that the Lithuanian dative case is used.
 Therefore ending of the word is different than you would expect; e.g. a bus going to Šilainiai borough would be marked "Į Šilainius".